LorenzSchueler/dist-iter/README.md

 ## Chunk Sizes

-Chunk sizes can greatly influence how performant the program will be.
+Chunk sizes greatly influence the performance of the program.
 The larger the chunks, the fewer message transfers are necessary.
 However, big (and few) chunks make work balancing worse if the processing time is data dependent.